layer-se7en/modules/0299/mdModule.md

 -   *en*able: the en port is level sensitive and "gates" a register In a processor, many registers often share the same system-wide clock signal and data bus.
-The en port allows a single bit be used to designate which register be overwritten.
+The en port allows a single bit to be used to designate which register be overwritten.

 -   *reset*, also called clear: this port is active low.
 When asserted